kanei/vantuch.cz/wp-content/plugins/mailgun/readme.txt

 Your web server may not allow outbound SMTP connections on port 465 for secure connections or 587 for unsecured connections.
 Try changing `Use Secure SMTP` to "No" or "Yes" depending on your current configuration and testing again.
 If both fail, try setting `Use HTTP API` to "Yes" and testing again.

+If you *have* to use SMTP and something is still going horribly wrong, enable debug mode in WordPress and also add the `MG_DEBUG_SMTP` constant to your `wp-config.php`, like so:

+`
+define( 'MG_DEBUG_SMTP', true );
+`

 - Can this be configured globally for WordPress Multisite?

 Yes, using the following constants that can be placed in wp-config.php:

 `
 MAILGUN_USEAPI       Type: boolean
 MAILGUN_APIKEY       Type: string
 MAILGUN_DOMAIN       Type: string
 MAILGUN_USERNAME     Type: string
 MAILGUN_PASSWORD     Type: string
 MAILGUN_SECURE       Type: boolean
+MAILGUN_FROM_NAME    Type: string
+MAILGUN_FROM_ADDRESS Type: string
 `